-- The ransomware infection encrypted and locked all files and crippled the city’s services including email services, billing system, and water utility pump stations.
+- The ransomware attack infection encrypted and locked all files and crippled the city’s services.
+These included email services, billing system, and water utility pump stations.

 - The city officials decided to pay the ransom amount in 65 bitcoins (USD 603,000) in order to recover the data.